 We are committed to the safe demolition of the old water treatment plant.
 In the FS, we have proposed a cleanup alternative that addresses Site contamination in the most protective and permanent manner to ensure the safety of our drinking water and to protect public health and the environment.

-The Department of Ecology supports this cleanup alternative and will soon accept public comment on the RI and FS documents.
-They are holding an online-only public meeting on March 23, 2020 to provide an overview of the RI and FS studies and answer questions from the public.
+The Department of Ecology supports this cleanup alternative and is currently accepting public comment on the RI and FS documents.
+The agency held an online-only public meeting on March 23, 2020 to provide an overview of the RI and FS studies and answer questions from the public.